-It is the goal of the District that responses to emergencies or disaster conditions are conducted in the most organized, efficient, and effective manner possible in coordination with emergency responders and community partners.
+It's the goal of the district that responses to emergencies or disaster conditions are conducted in the most organized, efficient and effective manner possible in coordination with emergency responders and community partners.

-Having a District EOP provides benefits to the district as a whole, its individual schools, and the community by:
+Having a district EOP provides benefits to the district as a whole, individual schools and the community by:

-- Presenting opportunities to engage the whole community—students, parents and guardians, staff, emergency responders, and community members.
+- Presenting opportunities to engage the whole community — students, parents/guardians, staff, emergency responders and community members.

 - Providing a framework for the School EOP.